benweier/blizzard.js/README.md

 <a name="wow-character-statistics"></a>
 #### Statistics

-Returns the statistics data of the character.
+Returns the gameplay statistics of the character like 'Used X bandages' etc. Note the difference between the `stats` and `statistics` methods.

 *Usage*